ben182/laravel-ab/README.md

 ```

 ### Reset

-To reset all your visitors and goal completions call the artisan command ab:reset
+To reset all your visitors and goal completions call the reset command:

 ```bash
 php artisan ab:reset
 ```

 ### Events

-In addition you can hook into two events
+In addition you can hook into two events:

 - `ExperimentNewVisitor` gets triggered once an experiment gets assigned to a new visitor.
 You can grab the experiment as a property of the event.
 - `GoalCompleted` gets triggered once a goal is completed.
 You can grab the goal as a property of the event.